Jelly-RDF/jelly-jvm/README.md

 Check out the **[contribution guide](https://w3id.org/jelly/jelly-jvm/dev/contributing/)** for more information.

 You can also join the **[Jelly Discord chat](https://discord.gg/A8sN5XwVa5)** to ask questions about using Jelly-JVM and to be up-to-date with the development activities.

+### Commercial support

+**[NeverBlink](https://neverblink.eu)** provides commercial support services for Jelly, including implementing custom features, system integrations, implementations for new frameworks, benchmarking, and more.

 ## License